 If you’re unsure of the differences between a fixed and growth mindset, keep on scrolling to discover what sets them apart and how you can set yourself up for success.

-What does science have to say about mindset?
+What science has to say about mindset

 Dr. Carol Dweck is a world-renowned psychology professor at Stanford University and has conducted decades of research on achievement, success and their correlation to mindset.
 Through her research, she’s uncovered two distinct mindsets we can adopt.
 One leads to a greater sense of wellbeing and success while the other if adopted, will cause us to struggle with ourselves and our interactions with the world around us.